jD91mZM2/minttp/README.md

 minttp is an experiment to see if I could create a simple and minimal HTTP library without any dependencies.
 I'd say I succeeded.

 ## SSL

-This is added to a later version of the library.
-Dependencies added! openssl and child dependencies.
-It's still only one single top level dependency...

-*... and also optional!*
+This isn't done without any dependencies, but rather it's an optional dependency of `native-tls`.
-You can opt out of the feature with `default-features = false` in Cargo, or run your commands with `--no-default-features`.
+You can opt out of the feature with `default-features = false` in Cargo.

 ## [http](https://users.rust-lang.org/t/announcing-the-http-crate/12123)